 Celery is founded by a team crowdfunding and e-commerce experts and alums from MIT, Stanford, Groupon, LinkedIn and Foursquare, and is venture-backed by Y Combinator, Max Levchin, SV Angel, and other top investors.

 Before founding Celery, Brian ran a social gaming startup, developed digital media strategy for 20th Century Fox, and earned double-degrees in Mathematical & Computational Science and Economics from Stanford.
-Fun fact: Brian met Chris in the Wharton School’s MBA program where they brilliantly came up with the idea for Celery over a pint (or two) of Sapporo.
+Fun fact: Brian met Chris in the Wharton School’s MBA program where they teamed up to launch Celery.
 Brian’s favorite part about working at Celery is analyzing thousands of crowdfunding campaigns and sharing best practices with first-time launchers.

 Before founding Celery, Peter was busy working as an early member of Linkedin’s iOS team, and as a developer at FourSquare.
-Prior to hacking at top-tier companies on both coasts, Peter studied Electrical and Computer Engineering at UCSD.
+Peter studied Electrical and Computer Engineering at UCSD.
 Leveraging his technical and builder background, he one day hopes to crowdfund a connected device of his own: a really sweet hovercraft.
 His favorite part about working at Celery is watching cool (preferably connected) creations come to life.

 Celery Raises $2 Million To Help Makers Accept Pre-Orders And Take Payments When Ready To Ship

 Free sign up.
 Lowest fees (2% per completed transaction).